How to Make Vegan Pozole Rojo

 Making vegan pozole is so much quicker than making meat based one.

-Next you boil the prepped dried chiles with the onion and garlic.
-Simply put in a pot with enough water to cover them.
-Boil until soft.
+Add the prepped dried chiles, the onion and garlic into a medium pot and pour in enough water to cover them.
+Boil over medium-high heat until soft, about 10 minutes.

-Then you place the boiled chiles, onion and garlic into the blender.
-You pour in enough of the boiling broth to the blender.
-Add enough so that you can achieve a smooth sauce.
+Place the boiled chiles, onion and garlic into the blender.
+Pour in 3/4 cups of the boiling broth into the blender.
+Blend until you achieve a smooth sauce and add more boiling broth if necessary.

-In a large pot where you’ll be cooking the pozole, you heat some olive oil or regular oil is fine.
-Then add the mushrooms.
+In a large pot, where you’ll be cooking the pozole, heat the oil over medium heat, once hot add the mushrooms.

-You want to cook until the hominy is soft.
-But also allow the ingredients to really come together to create a flavorful pozole.
+Turn the heat down to medium-low, cover the pot and simmer for 30 to 40 minutes or until the hominy is tender.
+Allow the ingredients to really come together to create a flavorful pozole.

 The last step is to taste the pozole after it’s simmered for 30 to 40 minutes.
 At this time you can add more salt if needed.